 Please consider joining our effort continue the Living Treasures Project with what will be the ninth in a video series that began during the 1990s to document the Northwest's most important and influential elder craft professionals.

 Fidget Films, a Seattle-based film production company, has partnered with NWDC for the Ron Ho and Tip Toland projects.
 For the past 30 years, they have produced a variety of media content, including award-winning documentaries, feature films, and television shows.

 Your Help is Important

 As you might imagine, fundraising for professionally-made videos is a challenge for an all-volunteer organization like Northwest Designer Craftsmen.
-We hope that you will consider a gift to provide momentum for further fundraising for the Ron Ho video, and perhaps for those we hope to produce in the future.
+We hope that you will consider a gift to provide momentum for further fundraising for the Tip Toland video, and perhaps for those we hope to produce in the future.
 We will acknowledge every donor in some way, either on a video, or in related publications.

 Copies of all videos are placed in the archives of the University of Washington, and those of the Smithsonian Institution.
 They are also distributed to local public and college libraries.
-The public will be able to view the new Ron Ho documentary at a special presentation, and on the Northwest Designer Craftsmen website and YouTube.
-Fidget Films has a working relationship with KCTS Channel 9 and The Seattle Channel, and they are certain it will be shown by both venues.
+The public will be able to view each new documentary at a special presentation, and on the Northwest Designer Craftsmen website and YouTube.
+Fidget Films has a working relationship with KCTS Channel 9 and The Seattle Channel, and ensuring that the newest Living Treasures videos will be shown by both venues.
 Whether you are an individual or a group, a gift to the Living Treasures Project will help to further promote the rich diversity of fine crafts from the Pacific Northwest to local and national audiences.